Annual Tariff/Copyright Forms

 Summary Chart for CMRRA, SOCAN and Re:Sound Tariffs Only

-Re:Sound 1.B and 1.B.2 Contact Re:Sound Jan 1st, 2024 N/A
+Re:Sound 1.B and 1.B.2 Contact Re:Sound Jan 1st Flat rate regardless of operating costs

-Below you can find the annual forms for various Copyright Tariffs that AM/FM and internet radio stations are required to pay.
+Below, you can find the annual forms for various Copyright Tariffs that AM/FM and internet radio stations are required to pay.
 More forms will be added as they become available.
-Please carefully read the information after each Tariff Name/Title, to determine if you need to pay it.
+Please carefully read the information after each Tariff Name/Title to determine if you need to pay it.

 Registration